zaqifathis/BIMserver-doc/External-services.md

 - HTTP is used for the transportation of data
 - JSON is used to describe structured data

-`A` should be allowed to initiate HTTP connections to all instances of `B` that is wishes to communicate with `B` should be allowed to connect to over HTTP, and it should be running a basic web server
+`A` should be allowed to initiate HTTP connections to all instances of `B` that is wishes to communicate with.

+`B` should be allowed to connect to over HTTP, and it should be running a basic web server

 # Service descriptor (JSON format)